kevmo314/appendable/README.md

 If you're not convinced, think of Appendable as more geared towards time-series datasets.
 Somewhat like a [kdb+](https://en.wikipedia.org/wiki/Kdb%2B) database but meant for applications instead of more specialized use cases.

+### How do I deal with deletion requests if I can only append?

+It's recommended to shard your data in a way that, if you need to delete any of it, the entire data file and index file are deleted together.
+For example, data representing a document can be deleted by deleting the document's corresponding data file and and its index file.

+If, for example, you wish to delete records associated with a given user within a data file and a mutation must be performed, consult the _Mutability and skew_ section above for the associated caveats.

+## Limitations

+- Max field size: 8793945536512 bytes
+- Max number of rows: 2^64-1